This is a look at the entrances of Hersheypark in 1971 and 1972. This was during the transition of Hersheypark being renovated into a theme park.

 Children (ages 0-4) under both plans had free admission.

-The park’s justification was that if you wanted to ride every ride in the park, it was cheaper to buy the one-price ticket than it was to buy a ticket for every single ride.
+The park’s justification was that buying the one-price ticket was cheaper if you wanted to ride every ride.
+Purchasing tickets for each ride would have cost more.
 This is true – it would have cost $4.60 to ride every ride in Hersheypark.

 The argument against that was that not everyone would ride every ride.
 Nevertheless, the park adopted this policy, and they kept the general admission ticket for the 1972 season as well.